 What areas of the UK do Genepool supply to?

-Genepool supply to NHS and Private Hospitals and Care homes across England and Wales.
+Genepool supply to NHS Hospitals, Private Hospitals and Care homes across England and Wales.
 We have dedicated Account Managers who work with candidates and clients in specific regions so we can guarantee you will be receiving a dedicated customer service.

 How do I send in my timesheets and when?